INL/BlackLab/core/src/site/markdown/annotated-input-config.md

     # What type of input files does this handle? (content, metadata?)
     # (optional; not used by BlackLab; could be used in user interface)
     type: content

-    # Is the user allowed to view whole documents in the search interface?
-    # (this defaults to false to avoid potential copyright issues)
-    # (optional; used by BLS to either allow or disallow fetching full document content)
-    contentViewable: true

     # The type of input file we're dealing with (xml, tabular or text)
     fileType: xml